 All that matters is you get through it and you enjoy it

 My boyfriend has told me repeatedly that a game he loves, Bioshock, would be enjoyable to me even if I played it on “easy” mode.
 Playing on easy is sort of taboo among hardcore gamers because it means you didn’t earn your way through it properly.
 It’s almost seen as cheating because you aren’t of the same skill level as other people.
 To this, my boyfriend offered: “The point of the game is to have fun.
 If you have to do it on easy, then who cares?
 It’s a video game.
 That’s what it’s for.”
 He’s right.
-I hold myself to such high standards when gaming (as I mentioned) and I hate using any crutches or advantages that might make me look less legit.
-But what he said about this really clicked with me.
+I hold myself to such high standards when gaming that I hate using any crutches or advantages that might make me look “less legit”.
+It’s all compensating for the fact that I’m not very good.
+But what he said really clicked with me.

 You don’t have to do things “the right way”, like I mentioned above.
-You don’t have to do what you don’t want to do, just because you think you should.
+There’s not always a right way.

-I say this not as some successful career person who has had an illustrious life filled with amazing adventures and meaningful endeavors.
-I’ve been here and there.
+I say this, not as some successful person with an extremely fulfilling life, but as the total opposite.
 I’ve made good choices and really, really bad ones.
 I’ve done things I’m proud of, and seemingly far too many things I regret.
 Nothing really sticks for too long, it seems.
 I find somewhere I belong and then I’m gone when it no longer fits me.
 I haven’t let that stop me from having a passion, from having goals.
 I still cherish experiences and connections above all else, and I can look at those moments from my past and present life as things that warm my soul the way nothing else can.

 That’s what my 2019 is going to be about–people, passions, and a lot more video games.